50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Supergravity grand unification: SUGRA

-Here, we have 4 parameters and the sign of $\mu$ that characterize the minimal model and completely determine the sparticle phenomenology.
 An analysis of the sparticle mass spectrum within supergravity grand unification using the parameter set of Eq.(\ref{msugra}) was first done in \cite{Arnowitt:1992aq,Ross:1992tz} where starting with the parameters of Eq.(\ref{msugra}) a computation of all sparticle masses was carried out.
 The model of Eq.(\ref{msugra}) has been variously called minimal supergravity model \cite{Barger:1993gh}, mSUGRA\cite{Baer:1996kv}, and CMSSM\cite{Kane:1993td}.
 The acronym mSUGRA appears most suitable since it points to its SUGRA origin, and distinguishes it from SUGRA models with non-universalities, which we label nSUGRA, which have also been extensively investigated in later studies.
 One may contrast the above, very restricted set of parameters, with the global supersymmetric model MSSM which allows one to add a huge number of soft terms \cite{Dimopoulos:1995ju} consistent with the condition that the quadratic divergences cancel\cite{Grisaru:1979wc}.
 So, without the benefit of a theory, regarding how soft SUSY parameters arise, one is left to constrain over a hundred parameters to reduce them to just a handful.
 However, as noted earlier, non-universalities can be added in a controlled fashion in non-universal SUGRA models.Thus, we may allow non-universalities in the Higgs boson sector, in the third generation sector consistent with FCNC, and in the gaugino sector where the gaugino masses $\tilde m_i$ (i=1,2,3) can acquire independent masses\cite{Matalliotakis:1994ft,Nath:1997qm,Corsetti:2000yq,Birkedal-Hansen:2002gkr,Baer:2000cb}.
 We note that in general the gaugino masses will have phases which enter in the electric dipole moments of quarks and leptons(see,e.g., \cite{Nath:1997qm,Ibrahim:1997gj} and the references therein).
 Although gravity mediated breaking of supersymmetry\cite{Chamseddine:1982jx,Barbieri:1982eh}, was the first consistent mechanism of supersymmetry breaking to be discovered, several other mechanisms for supersymmetry breaking have appeared since then.
-Among them are gauge mediated\cite{Dine:1993yw}, anomaly mediated\cite{Giudice:1998xp,Randall:1998uk,Bagger:2000dh,Binetruy:2000md}, gaugino mediated\cite{Dine1997}, moduli mediated\cite{Kachru:2003aw,Balasubramanian:2005zx}, modulus-anomaly mediated\cite{Choi:2005hd}, dynamical breaking with a Green-Schwarz mechanism\cite{Arkani-Hamed:1998ufq}, and split supersymmetry\cite{Arkani-Hamed:2004zhs} among many others.
+Among them are gauge mediated\cite{Dine:1993yw}, anomaly mediated\cite{Giudice:1998xp,Randall:1998uk,Bagger:2000dh,Binetruy:2000md}, gaugino mediated \cite{Dine:1995ag}, moduli mediated\cite{Kachru:2003aw,Balasubramanian:2005zx}, modulus-anomaly mediated {(generally known as mirage mediation)}\cite{Choi:2004sx,Choi:2005ge} dynamical breaking with a Green-Schwarz mechanism\cite{Arkani-Hamed:1998ufq}, and split supersymmetry\cite{Arkani-Hamed:2004zhs} among many others.\\